pratikshadandriyal/pratikshadandriyal/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on enhancing my skills in Data Structures and Algorithms, along with frontend projects like an Android calculator clone.
+- 🔭 I’m currently working on enhancing my skills in Data Structures and Algorithms, along with frontend projects .
 - 🌱 I’m currently learning SQL, AI & ML from scratch, and exploring various algorithms and patterns used in coding questions.
 - 👯 I’m looking to collaborate on frontend projects using HTML, CSS, JavaScript, and projects related to Data Structures and Algorithms.
-- 💬 Ask me about frontend development, DSA in Java, and tips for getting placed in product companies.
+- 💬 Ask me about web development and DSA in Java.
 - 📫 How to reach me: pratiksha.dandriyal@example.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love creating aesthetically pleasing web pages and exploring the latest trends in technology!
+- ⚡ Fun fact: I love creating websites and exploring the latest trends in technology!

 ## 🔧 Technologies & Tools